-- 12. Load preview/circ.tex into Emacs or XEmacs and see if you get the 'Command' menu.
-Try using it to IATEX the file. - 13.
+- 12. Load preview/circ.tex into Emacs and see if you get the 'Command' menu.
+Try using it to LATEX the file. - 13.
 Check whether the 'Preview' menu is available in this file.
 Use it to generate previews for the document.